 To find out more about our team and our treatments, book a consultation at your local Perth Dental Implant Centre in Kelmscott or East Victoria Park.
-Call our Kelmscott clinic on (08) 9495 7999 or our East Vic Park dentists on (08) 9470 3944.
+Call 1300 108 133 to book at our Kelmscott or East Vic Park clinic.

 - Australian Dental Association: www.ada.org.au